-- Review the physical security of any air-handling systems, such as access to intakes and outlets. - Ensure nominated staff know how to turn off and secure air conditioning systems. - Improve air filters or upgrade your air-handling systems, as necessary. - Restrict access to water tanks and other key utilities. - Review the security of your food and drink supply chains. - Consider whether you need to make special arrangements for mail or parcels, e.g. a separate post room, possibly with dedicated air-handling, or even a specialist off-site facility. (see Mail Handling on page 33). - The Home Office advises organisations against the use of CBR detection technologies as part of their contingency planning measures at present.
-This is because the technology is not yet proven in civil settings and, in the event of a CBR incident, the emergency services would come on scene with appropriate detectors and advise accordingly.
+- Review the physical security of any air-handling systems, such as access to intakes and outlets. - Improve air filters or upgrade your air-handling systems, as necessary. - Restrict access to water tanks and other key utilities. - Review the security of your food and drink supply chains. - Consider whether you need to make special arrangements for mail or parcels, e.g. a separate post room, possibly with dedicated air-handling, or even a specialist off-site facility.
+(See Mail Handling on page 31). - The Home Office advises organisations against the use of CBR detection technologies as part of their contingency planning measures at present.
+This is because the technology is not yet proven in civil settings and, in the event of a CBR incident; the emergency services would come on scene with appropriate detectors and advise accordingly.
 A basic awareness of CBR threat and hazards, combined with general protective security measures (e.g. screening visitors, CCTV monitoring of perimeter and entrance areas, being alert to suspicious deliveries) should offer a good level of resilience.
 In the first instance, seek advice from your local police force CTSA. - If there is a designated protected space available this may also be suitable as a CBR shelter, but seek specialist advice from your local police force CTSA before you make plans to use it in this way. - Consider how to communicate necessary safety advice to staff and how to offer reassurance.
 This needs to include instructions to those who want to leave or return to the building.

-sixteen suicide attacks
+fifteen suicide attacks

-Historically crowded places, symbolic locations and key installations have been identified and targeted by suicide bombers.
 The use of suicide bombers is a very effective method of delivering an explosive device to a specific location.
 Suicide bombers may use a lorry, plane or other kind of vehicle as a bomb or may carry or conceal explosives on their persons.
 Both kinds of attack are generally perpetrated without warning.
+The most likely targets are mass casualty crowded places, symbolic locations and key installations.